Hip and easy radio button and checkbox form elements styled with CSS.

 Pretty much standard, and what you'd expect.

-That's a lot of CSS, but most of it is obvious.
+There's a lot of CSS, but most of it is obvious.

 Giving the -webkit-appearance, -moz-appearance and appearance properties a none value removes the browser's native UI design and allows you to style your own.